luthor112/steam-easygrid/README.md

     - Or automatically switch all images of an app using the `SG` button
 - Set custom height for the Background image (hero)

+## Notices

+- Setting icons doesn't work at the moment, and has been disabled
+- The plugin should now work even if the `requests` module fails to load

 ## Configuration
 - Configuration file: `<STEAM>\plugins\steam-easygrid\config.json`
 - Set `api_key` to your [SteamGridDB API key](https://www.steamgriddb.com/profile/preferences/api)